tamucc-comp-bio/how_to/howto_dvc.md

 <p>

   - It's important to write your code and perform all work in the repo so that the paths and changes you make are tracked and will work on any computer.

+  - It's perfectly fine to work on your dir through Windows or Mac GUI.
+We use the terminal primarly for tracking with `git` and `dvc`.

   - Save new files in directories managed by `dvc`, e.g. `data/` or `intermediate_files/` or ...
 All `dvc`-tracked dirs have a matching file that ends with `.dvc`.